-- The applicant must demonstrate at least 50% of secured funding (firm) of their share of the total project costs.
+- The applicant must demonstrated at least 50% of secured funding (firm) of their share of the Total Project Cost.

-- For EV charger projects that increase the electrical load by more than 50kW , demonstrate that the utility has been engaged and is aware of your project.
+- For EV charger projects that increase the electrical load by more than 50 kW, the applicant must demonstrate that the utility has been engaged and is aware of the Project.

-- The applicant must demonstrate that that they own the lands, have access to the lands or have the capacity to obtain access to the sites where the project will be built as well as the authority to build infrastructure for the intended use.
+- The applicant must own the lands, have access to the lands or demonstrate that they have the capacity to obtain access to the sites where the Project will be built.

 Earn merit points by meeting the Evaluation Criteria